robmiller/peoplehr/README.md

 At the moment, the library can be used only to fetch employee data.

 The `Employees` class functions as a repository, with finder methods to restrict the data returned.
-Use `Employees.all` to get data for all
+Use `Employees#all` to get data for all
 employees:

 	api = PeopleHR::API.new(api_key: "abc123abc123")